tawi1/DotsTrafficCity/docs/source/customRoadDemo.rst

 Step 3: Designing Pedestrian Navigation Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pedestrian simulation tracks are defined using sequences of coordinates.
 To add pedestrian paths or crosswalks to your segment, avoid manual node initialization.
-Instead, simply pass your list of ``Vector3`` positions directly into the official ``AddPedestrianNodes`` API method.
+Instead, simply pass your list of ``Vector3`` positions directly into the ``AddPedestrianNodes`` API method.

 * **Regular Sidewalks**: Pass a sequential list of positions representing sidewalk coordinates.
 The ``crosswalk`` optional parameter defaults to ``false``.
 * **Pedestrian Crosswalks**: To construct a functioning crosswalk link, representing opposite sides of the traffic lanes, and you **must set the crosswalk parameter to true**.